frcsdes/research-blog/pages/posts/compile_time_swizzling/content.md

 };
 ```

-Ideally, the constructor should support list initialization as advertised above.
+Ideally, the constructor should mimic list initialization as advertised above.
 We can use a contructor template that matches anything, and then constrains the type of arguments:

 ```cpp20